fuji-fabric/fuji-fabric.github.io/docs/02-Modules/afk.md

 ## Configurations
 <Admonition type="warning" icon="" title="">
-**The JSON content is provided for documentation purposes only.**
+**The following JSON content is provided for reference only.**

-It should NOT be copied directly into your configuration folder, as the document format is not valid JSON syntax.
+It must NOT be copied directly into the configuration directory, as it does not represent valid JSON syntax.
 </Admonition>
 :::config
 - File Name: `config.json`